14all-agency/shopify-llms-txt-directory/https-www-perlamargherita-com.md

     Author: Perla Margherita
   - [A Step-by-Step Tutorial on Mastering the Perfect Winged Eyeliner](https://www.perlamargherita.com/blogs/blogs/a-step-by-step-tutorial-on-mastering-the-perfect-winged-eyeliner): A Step-by-Step Tutorial on Mastering the Perfect Winged Eyeliner
     Updated: 2025-11-28T00:08:10Z
     Author: Perla Margherita
+  - [The History of Denim Jeans from Workwear to High Fashion](https://www.perlamargherita.com/blogs/blogs/the-history-of-denim-jeans-from-workwear-to-high-fashion): The History of Denim Jeans from Workwear to High Fashion
+    Updated: 2025-12-01T00:31:26Z
+    Author: Perla Margherita

 ## Store Pages